efosu/Frontend-Mentor---Results-summary/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS_ The Definitive Guide_ Visual Presentation for the Web by Eric A. Meyer & Estelle Wey] - This helped me for styling the layout with grid and flexbox.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Understanding ecmascript6 by Nicholas C. Zakas]-This helped me to use the fetch api for getting data.

 ## Author